sthiefaine/Mastermind-js/README.md

 ## Online demo available at: [Mastermind Javascript](https://thiefainedev.000webhostapp.com/)

-The website can have some css troubles cause i'm updating it to try new things.
+The online demo can have some css troubles cause i'm updating it to try new things.

 It's mobile first website.